na-na-hi/renget/archive/characterprovider.md

 	3. Import Prompts.json ([How to import prompts?](#preset-and-prompts-import))
 	4. Turn on/off preferable blocks and enjoy!
 !!!
 SillyTavern V1.9.7+ is required to use new prompt chains!
 [Download latest version from 'staging' branch](https://github.com/SillyTavern/SillyTavern/tree/staging)
 !!! note Character Descriptions will be wrapped in <AI role></AI role> automatically.
-If your card uses its own formatting you can turn -character- and -/character- off!
+If your card uses its own formatting you can turn -AI role- and -/AI role- off!

 #